 The year was 2002.
 James Altucher was going to die.

-In what Altucher labelled as the “permanently temporary” era of downsizing, job outsourcing and offshoring, we have two choices.
-We can either become temp staffers or artist-entrepreneurs.
+In what Altucher labelled as the “permanently temporary” era of downsizing, job outsourcing and offshoring, you have two choices.
+You can either become a temp staffer (bleugh!) or an artist-entrepreneur (cool!).

-The key here is that we should not let any one person – or organisation – have control over our lives.
-By choosing ourselves, we have the ability to withstand rejections, break free from addictions, and only do the stuff we enjoy.
+The main message here is this: do not let any one person – or organisation – have control over your life.
+By choosing yourself, you have the ability to withstand rejections, break free from addictions, and only do the stuff which you enjoy.

-The heart of Choose Yourself lies in what Altucher calls The Daily Practice.
-By undertaking these rituals, we can keep our four “bodies” healthy and happy:
+The heart of Choose Yourself lies in what Altucher called The Daily Practice.
+By undertaking these rituals, you can keep your four “bodies” healthy and happy:

 You can find a more detailed write-up about The Daily Practice in my blog post on The Four Faiths of Life here.

-Beyond the Daily Practice, Altucher further recommends what he calls a Simple Daily Practice.
+Beyond the Daily Practice, Altucher further recommended what he calls a Simple Daily Practice.
 This entailed doing one thing every day.